 Marinated soft boil quail eggs are the perfect bite-sized ajitama tamago for Japanese cuisine ramen lovers.
 The cooking time for raw quail eggs takes much less time than regular soft-boiled eggs!

-> In This Post: Everything You'll Need For Perfect Ajitama Ramen Eggs
+> In This Post: Everything You'll Need For Perfect Jammy Ramen Eggs Ajitama Recipe

 Check out this quick story summary of our recipe!